GiantMIDI-Piano: A large-scale MIDI dataset for classical piano music: Conclusion

 \section{Conclusion}

-We collect and transcribe a large-scale GiantMIDI-Piano dataset containing 10,854 unique classical piano pieces composed by 2,786 composers.
-The total duration of GiantMIDI-Piano is 1,237 hours, and there are 34,504,873 transcribed piano notes.
-GiantMIDI-Piano are transcribed from audio recordings searched from YouTube using meta information extracted from IMSLP.
-To our knowledge, GiantMIDI-Piano is the largest piano MIDI dataset so far.
-The piano solo detection system used in GiantMIDI-Piano achieves an accuracy of 89\%, and the piano transcription system achieves a relative error rate of 0.094.
+We collect and transcribe a large-scale GiantMIDI-Piano dataset containing 38,700,838 transcribed piano notes from 10,855 unique classical piano works composed by 2,786 composers.
+The total duration of GiantMIDI-Piano is 1,237 hours.
+The curated subset contains 24,253,495 piano notes from 7,236 works composed by 1,787 composers.
+GiantMIDI-Piano is transcribed from YouTube audio recordings searched by meta-information from IMSLP.

+The solo piano detection system used in GiantMIDI-Piano achieves an F1 score of 88.14\%, and the piano transcription system achieves a relative error rate of 0.094.
+The limitations of GiantMIDI-Piano include: 1) There are no pitch spellings to distinguish enharmonic notes.
+2) GiantMIDI-Piano does not provide beats, time signatures, key signatures, and scores.
+2) GiantMIDI-Piano does not disentangle the music score and the expressive performance of pianists.

 We have released the source code for acquiring GiantMIDI-Piano.
-In future, GiantMIDI-Piano can be used but not limited to musical analysis, music generation and music information retrieval.
+In the future, GiantMIDI-Piano can be used in many research areas, including but not limited to musical analysis, music generation, music information retrieval, and expressive performance analysis.